-The discovery of element 110 at GSI – a report by Sigurd Hofmann, one of the element discoverers
+The discovery of element 110 at GSI – a report by Sigurd Hofmann, an element discoverer

-Extract from the speech by Sigurd Hofmann, one of the element discoverers from GSI, given at the baptism of the element darmstadtium (from the naming ceremony brochure of the element darmstadtium that appeared on December 2, 2003).
+Extract from the speech by Sigurd Hofmann, element discoverer from GSI, given at the baptism of the element darmstadtium (from the naming ceremony brochure of the element darmstadtium that appeared on December 2, 2003).

 ‘The search for element 110 was surely the most thrilling and exciting experiment in the research careers of everyone involved.’

 In this talk I would like to give you an impression of that time.

 Step 1: Selecting the best reaction.
 During the early years of GSI and starting with the known elements 104 through 106, we gradually worked upward to the new elements 107, 108 and 109 using targets of lead and bismuth.
 The projectiles available were isotopes of titanium through to iron.

 As a consequence, the projectile for the synthesis of element 110 was the nickel isotope with mass number 62.
 The advantage of this choice was that we changed as little as possible in the reaction itself.
 This way we could hope to keep the error margin low when extrapolating into the unknown.
 Additionally, the resultant evaporation-residual – that is, the nucleus that we were ultimately proving and that is formed from the vaporization of a neutron from the hot compound nucleus – would change through its radioactive decay by radiating an alpha particle into nuclei and elements that are already known.
 Thus, an absolutely reliable procedure for identifying the unknown initial decay.

 Step 2: How great is the probability of formation, or, to put it another way, how much beam time do we need?